top of page

 Article 73

-Try to decipher the encryption keys, systems or algorithms and any other security element that intervenes in the telematic processes.
+Attempt to decipher keys, systems, or encryption algorithms and any other security element involved in telematic processes.

 Article 74

-Possessing, developing or executing programs that could interfere with the work of other Users, nor damage or alter the Computer Resources.
+Possess, develop, or execute programs that could interfere with the work of other Users, nor damage or alter IT Resources.

 6.15 INTERNET CONNECTIVITY